 Genes aren’t conscious, they can’t foresee and simulate the future like we can, so they can never choose a “conspiracy of doves” scenario.
 But we can.
 By abandoning our selfish motives and splicing off from biology, like we have done with culture, will allow us to do what’s best for the survival of the human species in the long run.

 This summary could’ve been three times as long.
-There is a ton of great information in this book.
+There is a ton of great information in The Selfish Gene.
 Even if you’ve slept all the way through biology class in high school, this book can catch you up on at least 70% of what’s important within a few hours.
 Highly recommended!

 Who would I recommend The Selfish Gene summary to?